-In an interdisciplinary design workshop, researchers, practitioners and students will rethink the future of hospitals, from a psychological, medical, legal and spatial perspective.
-In this one-day design dialogue – a participatory creative format from Sweden – 6 mixed teams will develop new concepts and mental models of future hospitals using design tools from architecture as sketching, modelling, and play.
-The developed concepts will be taken further in a short design exercise by the participating students, mentored by Marie Strid from Chalmers University of Technology and visiting professor Dr. Tanja Vollmer from TUM Department of Architecture.
+In the interdisciplinary design workshop, international researchers and practitioners will rethink with students the entrance areas of hospitals, from a psychological, social, medical and spatial perspective.
+In this one-day design dialogue – a participatory creative format from Sweden.
+The one-day workshop is free of obligation.
+Architectural, medical and industrial design students will develop the concepts further and submit a short design proposal 6 weeks after the workshop mentored by Marie Strid from Chalmers University of Technology, visiting professor Dr. Tanja Vollmer and Gemma Koppen from TUM Department of Architecture.

-We are looking for applications from Master’s degree students in architecture and industrial design, interested in the future of healthcare and in contributing design ideas for future hospitals.
+We are looking for applications from Master’s degree students in architecture, industrial design and medicine, interested in contributing design ideas for future hospitals.
 The successful participation on the workshop day and report with short design proposal, which shall be handed in 6 weeks after the dialogue, will be granted with 3 ECTS (Modul AR30382 Strukturierte Planungs- und Kreativitätsmethoden).

 Applications with a short motivation letter are to be sent to email@example.com

 Co-operating partners will be medical professionals, representatives from the municipality of Munich and researchers from UCL, TU Delft and ETH.